0krasimira/Angular-Proekt/notes.md

     *All paintings,
     *Search,
     *Add painting - validation messages appear in case of invalid data.
-    *Painting details - from here, a logged in user can Go to the profile of the painting's author. *Additionally, if the logged in user is the author, they have the option to Edit and Delete the painting.
+    *Painting details - from here, a logged in user can go to the profile of the painting's author.

+    If the logged in user is the author, they have the option to:
     *Edit - allows the author to edit their painting's details.
     *Delete - allows the author to delete the painting from their portfolio.

     *Profile - each artist can create a personalized profile that will showcase their portfolio of created paintings.
-Logged in artists can access both their profile and other artist's profiles.
+Logged in artists can access both their profile and other artists' profiles.
-    *Likes - a logged in user can like other artist's paintings.
+    *Likes - a logged in user can like other artists' paintings.

-This artist's blog allows people to explore and admire the creations of other artists within the community.
-You can discover new techniques, styles, and mediums through the diverse range of artworks on display and support other artists by liking their artworks.
-I invite you all to join Artist's Ally today!

 Project architecture: